Last Call (1991 film): Cast

+Reception

+William Thomas of Empire rated the film 1/5 stars and wrote, "The sleeve says Last Call is steamier than Wild Orchid and more revealing than Two Moon Junction.
+Unfortunately, with what passes as humping completely incidental to the plot, all it does is make both of those turkeys look almost interesting".

 Home media

 The film was initially released on VHS and LaserDisc in R-rated and unrated versions.
-The unrated version featured extended sex scenes between Tweed and Katt.
+The unrated version featured extended sex scenes between Tweed and Katt, and was released in Europe and Australia as the only cut of the film.
 It did not see DVD release until 2019, when MVD released the R-rated cut as a double pack with Bitter Harvest.